-Identify the file path where a target will be stored.
+Identify the file path where the current target will be stored.

 Source:R/tar_path_target.R